0

 • 1

 One additional note: To avoid having problems with mapping, it makes sense to just use the field names that Salesforce uses in your CSV Header.
 See the account fields and contact fields documentation in Trailblazer.
-May 5, 2018 at 18:41
+Commented May 5, 2018 at 18:41

 • +1 that will definitely be less error prone too and less chance of missing some obvious fields.